+The Wellness Department at Geffen Academy focuses on the importance of living well and the mind/body connection to increase students’ understanding of themselves and their relationship to society.
+According to Erik Erikson’s psychosocial theory of development, adolescents fall in the developmental stage known as “identity vs. role confusion.”
+An adolescent must struggle to discover and find their own identity, while negotiating and struggling with social interactions and “fitting in," and developing a sense of morality and right from wrong.
 The lessons learned in school go far beyond the classroom by adding value and skills in order to adapt throughout every stage of human development.
 Students draw upon the full spectrum of wellness to become well-rounded individuals who are capable of transferring their experiences into positive outcomes.
-They forge a strong interdependence between their cognitive and psychological disciplines to develop resiliency.
+They forge a strong interdependence between their cognitive and psychological selves to develop resilience.
 The balance that Geffen Academy students achieve is a result of their ability to apply what they learned in school to all areas of their lives.